Level · Scottish Higher

 Equivalence (rough)

-Higher ≈ AS-level (some say slightly more demanding); Advanced Higher ≈ A-level
+Higher is roughly AS-level (some say slightly more demanding); Advanced Higher is roughly A-level

 The Scottish secondary ladder

-All Scottish school qualifications are awarded by the Scottish Qualifications Authority (SQA) — Scotland has only one awarding body, no multi-board market.
+All Scottish school qualifications are awarded by Qualifications Scotland, the body that replaced the Scottish Qualifications Authority (SQA) on 1 February 2026 under the Education (Scotland) Act 2025.
+Scotland has only one awarding body; no multi-board market.
+The qualifications and assessments themselves haven't changed.

 Subject choices